 - Submit a letter of verification of their lead position on church letterhead stationery signed by a person with church authority (clerk/secretary).

-- A security clearance will be conducted and upon approval guidelines, contact will be made with the applicant to pick up their Religious Volunteer ID pass.
+- A security clearance will be conducted and upon approval, the applicant will be called to pick up their Religious Volunteer (Pastors) ID pass.

 Clergy / Lay Worker – Online Chaplaincy Training